TobikoData/sqlmesh/docs/integrations/engines/snowflake.md

 We have now specified the `snowflake` gateway connection information, so we can confirm that SQLMesh is able to successfully connect to Snowflake.
 We will test the connection with the `sqlmesh info` command.

 First, open a command line terminal.
-Now enter the command `sqlmesh --gateway snowflake info`.
+Now enter the command `sqlmesh info`:

-We manually specify the `snowflake` gateway because it is not our project's default gateway:

 ![Run sqlmesh info command in CLI](./snowflake/snowflake_db-guide_sqlmesh-info.png){ loading=lazy }